ORNL/HydraGNN_GFM_FineTuning4Materials/README.md

 - **Graph Features**: Energy or other global molecular properties
 - **Node Features**: Atomic numbers, coordinates, and other atomic properties
-- **Proper Formatting**: ADIOS2 format for efficient distributed training
+- **Proper Formatting**: The framework supports various data formats depending on your use case

 The framework expects specific feature schemas that can be customized in the fine-tuning scripts.
+Data format requirements may vary based on your specific dataset and configuration.

 ## Key Components